JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/workflow/graph-slack.md

 4. Review the request scopes, click "Allow", and then you will be redirected back to JupiterOne.

+NOTE: Some permissions are tied to the user who installs the JupiterOne Slack application.
+For example, if a non-Admin level user installs the application on behalf of a workspace, the integration will not have the ability to ingest data on which users have two factor authentication enabled within Slack.
+It is recommended that an Administrator or Owner install the application.

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.